Hi,

 nc $target 31337

-I mean… ye, this room is labeled as easy
+I mean… ye, this room is labeled as easy, but come on, this feels like a joke.

 “Anyways, the cool part will be afterwards” I thought.